Defending Super Bowl champion Rams open season as underdogs

 Green Bay (minus 1 1/2) at Minnesota

-Aaron Rodgers and the Packers were destroyed by the Saints in Week 1 last year.
+Aaron Rodgers and the Packers were routed 38-3 by the Saints in Week 1 last year.
 The two-time reigning NFL MVP has something to prove without All-Pro receiver Davante Adams.
 Packers spoil the debut of Vikings coach Kevin O’Connell.

 BEST BET: PACKERS, 26-23